oVirt/ovirt-site/source/feature/splash.html.md

 ### Benefit to oVirt

-The idea is to make sure that the user is aware of the backup options for oVirt in general, so he will be able to act accordingly on time, make sure that his backup is always up to date, and consequently minimize downtime in case data recovery is needed.
+The idea is to make sure that the user is aware of the backup options for oVirt in general, so he will be able to act accordingly on time - make sure that backup is performed, and regularly kept up to date - consequently minimizing downtime in case data recovery is needed.

 ### Dependencies / Related Features